 We all love goals, and when it comes to goals there is little more pleasing on the eye then a well struck volley hitting the back of the onion bag.
-In our first instalment of our “Five Of The Best” series we take a trip down memory lane taking in Five of the Premier Leagues Best Volleys Ever.Alan Shearer v Everton 2002
+In the first instalment of our “Five Of The Best” series we take a trip down memory lane, taking in Five of the Premier Leagues Best Volleys Ever.Alan Shearer v Everton 2002

 We’ll get started with a stunning volley from the Premier Leagues greatest ever goalscorer.
 Super Al banged in 260 goals in his Premier League career, but this without a doubt this strike was the cream of the crop.